-Henry Membreño's works are emotive abstractions fusing various media on panel.
-Through his exploration of paint and gesture, he investigates recurring motions and symbols that seek to illustrate the development and degeneration of memory.
+Henry Membreño's artistic journey unfolds through emotive abstractions, seamlessly blending various media on panel.
+Delving into the realm of paint and gesture, he intricately explores recurring motions and symbols that poignantly capture the ebb and flow of memory's evolution and degeneration.

-After graduating from The Cooper Union for the Advancement of Science and Art in New York City, Membreño embarked on a diverse career journey.
-Initially, he imparted his knowledge by teaching life drawing in NYC, then relocated to Los Angeles, to work in television production as well as fashion and wardrobe design for Sony Pictures Entertainment.
+Having earned his degree from The Cooper Union for the Advancement of Science and Art in New York City, Membreño embarked on a diverse career journey.
+Initially, he imparted his knowledge by teaching life drawing in the bustling streets of NYC before venturing to Los Angeles.
+There, he delved into the realms of television production, fashion, and wardrobe design for Sony Pictures Entertainment.

-Henry Membreño is now owner and principal artist at Henry Membreño Art specializing in Painting and Drawing Since 2006 producing Fine Art with various Art Consulting firms, with pieces shown residentially and commercially throughout the United States.
+Currently serving as the owner and principal artist at Henry Membreño Art since 2006, he specializes in Painting and Drawing.
+His fine art has garnered recognition through collaborations with various Art Consulting firms, showcasing pieces that resonate both residentially and commercially across the United States.

 Beyond the canvas, Membreño's passion extends into the realm of philanthropy.
-He has generously volunteered his time as an instructor, and has donated artwork to various organizations including Cornerstone Recovery Inc., Cystic Fibrosis Foundation, The Human Rights Campaign, and the Gay Men's Chorus of Houston.
+He has generously volunteered his time as an instructor and donated artwork to several organizations, including Cornerstone Recovery Inc., the Cystic Fibrosis Foundation, The Human Rights Campaign, and the Gay Men's Chorus of Houston.
 Notably, Membreño has also devoted his talents to an impactful art program within the Harris County Jail, teaching prisoners and contributing to the transformative power of art in unexpected places.